-Tatum scores 32 and the Celtics edge the Blazers 116-115
+Tatum scores 32, Celtics edge Trail Blazers for 4th straight

 PORTLAND, Ore.
-(AP) — Jayson Tatum scored 32 points, including a key 3-pointer in the final moments, and the Boston Celtics held off the Portland Trail Blazers 116-115 on Tuesday night to extend their winning streak to four straight games.
+(AP) — Jayson Tatum scored 32 points, including a key 3-pointer in the final moments, and the Boston Celtics held off the Portland Trail Blazers 116-115 on Tuesday night to extend their winning streak to four games.

 Jaylen Brown added 24 points and Kemba Walker had 21 for Boston, winners of six of their last seven games.